sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Philosophy is also valuable for improving and sustaining our relationships with others.
 In human relationships there are usually disagreements, and these are most likely to reach a peaceful, productive solution when addressed through reasonable discussion.
 Therefore having a solid grasp of good principles of reasoning, as part of the general principles and etiquette of constructive communication and conflict resolution, should help us to sustain harmonious and successful relationships with others.

-Having a solid grasp of our values also helps us in our relationships with others.
+Having a solid grasp of our values, and of value-making principles, also helps us in our relationships with others.
 We can approach moral disagreements more effectively when we understand our own values; understand and respect that others hold different values; and have an interest in understanding the values of others as a basis for constructive discussion.

 A simple example of how we can apply philosophy is in understanding the *sources* of disagreements we have with others.